Hadera

-Hadera was established in 1891 as a farming colony by members of the Zionist group, Hovevei Zion, from Lithuania and Latvia.
+Hadera was established in 1891 as a farming colony by members of the proto-Zionist group Hovevei Zion, from Lithuania and Latvia.
 By 1948, it was a regional center with a population of 11,800.
 In 1952, Hadera was declared a city, with jurisdiction over an area of 53,000 dunams.
+The population significantly increased during the 1990s as a result of immigration from the ex-USSR and from Ethiopia.